 Nevertheless, this triptych displays some details that the above-mentioned prominent masters would have wrapped in mysterious mythological allegories and, what’s more, never placed in the central part of the work.
 This painting is so culturally elementary to go unrecognized through the centuries.

-In spite of the location (St. Pietro da Verona church), the central personages of the canvas are St. Vincent Ferrer and St. Roch.
-St. Pietro da Verona was only in the left panel, while in the right one St.Sebastian is surely the best known.
-Historians have taught us that in the original contracts made for altarpieces like this, commonly artists were free to choose the personages they consider the best for their symbolism to be put on display, often these agreements were limited to the number of heads, hands, personages to be painted ( all those different items had different prizes indeed).
-I said this because it is always amazing for us to see how many quite unknown saints and martyrs the renaissance artists succeeded to discover.
+Despite the location (St. Pietro da Verona church), the central personages of the canvas are St. Vincent Ferrer and St. Roch.
+St. Pietro da Verona was only in the left panel, while in the right one, St.Sebastian is undoubtedly the best known.
+Historians have taught us that in the original contracts made for altarpieces like this, commonly, artists were free to choose the personages they considered the best for their symbolism to be put on display, often these agreements were limited to the number of heads, hands, personages to be painted ( all those different items had different prizes indeed).
+I said this because it is always amazing for us to see how many relatively unknown saints and martyrs the renaissance artists succeeded in discovering.

-As you may evince from my article “The Pythagorean Thigh in the Northern Sky“, a thigh may be a symbol of our North Star, Polaris.
-So the fire on the hand should not be a generic divine fire, but the sacred alchemical fire for antonomasia: the Secret Fire, or Philosophical Fire.
-The Alpha et Omega of our alchemical works.
-The secret and impalpable substance an alchemist does try to extract from earth mass and sky.
+As you may evince from my article “The Pythagorean Thigh in the Northern Sky“, a thigh may symbolize the North Star, Polaris.
+So the fire, on the hand, should not be a generic divine fire, but the sacred alchemical fire for antonomasia: the Secret Fire, or Philosophical Fire—the Alpha et Omega of our alchemical works.
+The secret and impalpable substance an alchemist does try to extract from the earth’s mass and sky.

-Nevertheless all these considerations are quite pointless if we don’t try to discover why St. Vincent, with the fire burning in his hand, is indicating St. Roch, with the naked thigh.
+Nevertheless, all these considerations are pointless if we don’t try to discover why St. Vincent, with the fire burning in his hand, is indicating St. Roch, with the naked thigh.
 But we should say the wound in the thigh.
 Our Secret Fire at hand is a magnet for the thigh-Stars, or the Secret Fire from the Stars, Mercurius Sideribus in latin.